corinnelhh/text_detective/README.md

 text_detective
 ==============

-Takes in a text sample; if the sample is at least 50 words in length provides a profile of the author based on writing style.
+Takes in a text sample; if the sample is at least 100 words in length provides a profile of the author based on writing style.

 Currently returns author gender with approximately 70% accuracy.

+Basic app is deployed here: http://ec2-54-68-86-232.us-west-2.compute.amazonaws.com/

-Feel free to suggest additional features for analysis.
+Feel free to suggest additional features for analysis!